kosua20/herebedragons/README.md

 The following versions are (tentatively) planned:

-- Vulkan, DirectX, OpenGL ES
+- DirectX, OpenGL ES
 - other console hardwares
 - another raytracing

-In the directory of each version, one can find the source code, the corresponding ressources (as each method has its own format/quality constraints), along with a readme describing the method and a few examples.
+In the directory of each version, one can find the source code, the corresponding resources (as each method has its own format/quality constraints), along with a readme describing the method and a few examples.
 The only exception is the OpenGL project, which is described below.

 ## Resources
 The scene is composed of four main elements: